 - Don't smoke.
 If you're a smoker, look for resources to help you quit.

 If you or your partner suspects that you have sleep apnea, contact your primary care provider.
 In some cases, you might be referred immediately to a sleep specialist.

 Here's some information to help you get ready for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-- Write down questions to ask your doctor.
+- Questions to ask your doctor.

 - What's the most likely cause of my symptoms?

-- What kinds of tests do I need?
-Do these tests require any special preparation?
+- What tests do I need?
+Do these tests require special preparation?